ast-grep/ast-grep.github.io/website/reference/cli/scan.md

 This flags conflicts with --config.
 It is useful to run single rule without project setup.

+### `--inline-rules <RULE_TEXT>`
+Scan the codebase with a rule defined by the provided RULE_TEXT.

+Use this argument if you want to test a rule without creating a YAML file on disk.
+You can run multiple rules by separating them with `---` in the RULE_TEXT. --inline-rules is incompatible with --rule.

 ### `--filter <REGEX>`
 Scan the codebase with rules with ids matching REGEX.